In siege warfare, as in the open field, it is the gun which plays

 The blade referred to, of course, was no mere figure of speech, but a real device of wood and steel which took the human element out of executions, making them more efficient and relatively painless.
 As to its being reserved for the guilty, such would hardly be the case, as the people’s representatives set about rounding up thousands of their fellow countrymen under the flimsiest of charges, parading them before ad hoc tribunals and delivering them to the killing machines, in many cases all in the course of a single day.
 When it came to large numbers of suspects–in some cases whole villages or neighborhoods–the guillotine would scarcely suffice, and the Committee’s executioners were obliged to come up with new and innovative means of wholesale murder.
 In some instances, masses of hapless victims were simply tied together and herded onto rafts which were then towed into open water and sunk.
 An even grislier method involved standing such groups up in front of cannon and blasting them to pieces with grapeshot.

 Napoleon himself narrowly escaped such capricious justice on two occasions.
-In the first instance accusations centered on his efforts to fortify Marseille against another take-over by the townspeople.
+In the first instance accusations centered on his efforts to fortify Marseille against another take-over by the townspeople as in Toulon.
 In an official report he had written of his intention to position his guns “in order to curb the town,” a phrase that was quickly seized upon by the region’s representative in Paris and cited as evidence of an attempt to “rebuild the bastilles put up by Louis XIV in order to tyrannize the South.”
-The charges were eventually dropped with the help of Napoleon’s friends in Paris (including Augustin Robespierre, younger brother of the regime’s de facto dictator), but not before Napoleon spent several anxious days under house arrest.
-Ironically, soon after his release, the young general so recently suspected of treason was deemed sufficiently trustworthy to be sent to Genoa on a secret mission of military surveillance.
-During his absence, however, the events of 9 Thermidor (27 July 1794) toppled the regime, sending both Robespierre brothers to the guillotine.
-Thus, upon his return from Genoa, Napoleon fell victim to a political backlash against the perpetrators of the Terror.
-Accused of plotting with the Genoese against the interests of France, he was arrested and imprisoned at Antibes for two weeks.
-Though eventually cleared of suspicion, his connection to the discredited regime would do residual damage to his career, leading to his effective demotion to an infantry rather than an artillery command.
+The charges were eventually dropped with the help of Napoleon’s friends in Paris, but not before he was obliged to spend several anxious days under house arrest.
+Shortly thereafter, the young general was deemed sufficiently trustworthy to be sent to Genoa on a secret mission of military surveillance, but during his absence the events of 9 Thermidor (27 July 1794) sent Robespierre himself to the guillotine.
+Even the death of the dictator was fraught with peril, however, for upon his return from Genoa, Napoleon fell victim to a political backlash in which he was accused of plotting with the Genoese against the interests of France.
+Arrested and imprisoned at Antibes for two weeks, he was eventually cleared of suspicion, but his connection to the discredited regime would do residual damage to his career, leading to his effective demotion to an infantry rather than an artillery command.

-For a soldier of his training and background, this latest development was devastating.
-Artillery was Napoleon’s area of expertise, and to be relegated to the infantry meant the loss of much professional advantage and esteem.
-To make matters worse, he was assigned to the Army of the West, where he would be obliged to fight French rebels in the Vendée.
-Not only would the assignment take him far from a region with which he was intimately familiar, but the fighting there represented a style of warfare he found morally repugnant.
+For a soldier of his training and experience, this latest development was devastating.
+Artillery was Napoleon’s area of expertise, and the move meant the loss of much professional advantage and esteem.
+To make matters worse, he was assigned to the Army of the West, where he would be obliged to fight French rebels in the notorious Vendée, engaging in a guerilla-style warfare which he found morally repugnant.
 Resisting the move as long as possible, he requested and received another leave and awaited better fortune amid the diversions of the capital.
-There was no escaping a sense of deep disappointment in his prospects, however.
+There was no escaping his deep disappointment, however.
 From one of the republic’s most promising young officers, it seemed he had slipped back into obscurity, and with little hope of redeeming himself, he grew determined to join the long list of fellow officers who had left the country to pursue their military careers in the service of foreign powers.

 After careful consideration, he settled on Turkey, where the opportunity offered to help the Ottoman Empire resist the expansion of both Russia and England.
 His mind made up, he was in Paris awaiting the chance to take ship when a new constitution won approval in a national plebiscite, igniting another spate of mob violence.
 At issue was the empowerment of a seven-member executive panel (later reduced to five) to be known as the Directory, and the continuance of fully two-thirds of the old Convention as members of a new Legislative Assembly.
 Suddenly, with the capital once again in turmoil, Napoleon was presented with yet another opportunity.
 While attending a political speech, he met with Paul Barras, the newly-appointed commander of the army, and with due urgency, Barras asked Napoleon to serve under him.
 At stake was the future of the Republic, as even then insurgents with the backing of the National Guard were moving to seize control.
 Napoleon requested command of the army’s artillery forces and was readily accepted.

-With no time to lose, the newly reinstated brigadier scrambled to assemble every available gun, enlisting the aid of a friend and future King of Naples Joachim Murat, and taking up a position in the vicinity of the Tuileries.
-The next day, Thirteen Vendémiaire according to the Revolutionary calendar (5 October 1795), the insurgents attacked about mid-afternoon, storming the barricades Barras’ troops had thrown up to stop them.
-A crescendo of small arms fire announced their advance upon the palace, and when they appeared in front of Napoleon’s hastily-assembled battery–massing in greatest numbers on the steps of the Church of St. Roch–he gave the order to fire.
-With a deafening roar, dozens of rounds of grapeshot, comprised of hundreds of individual projectiles, met the advancing crowd with a sudden fury of destruction, killing hundreds of insurgents.
+With no time to lose, the newly reinstated brigadier scrambled to assemble every available gun and took up a position in the vicinity of the Tuileries.
+The next day, Thirteen Vendémiaire according to the Revolutionary calendar (5 October 1795), the insurgents attacked about mid-afternoon.
+A crescendo of small arms fire announced their advance upon the palace, and when they appeared in front of Napoleon’s battery–massing in greatest numbers on the steps of the Church of St. Roch–he gave the order to fire.
+With a deafening roar, multiple rounds of grapeshot, comprised of hundreds of individual projectiles, struck the advancing crowd with a sudden fury of destruction, killing hundreds of insurgents.
 The survivors responded with a welter of musketry, but there was no disputing the firepower of Napoleon’s twelve-pounders.
 Minutes later, with bodies littering the steps of the church and the surrounding streets, the attackers fell back and dispersed, hopelessly outgunned.